dgaydukov/cert-aws/sa/files/sa.md

 * MediaStore
 * MediaTailor
-* Interactive Video Service & Kinesis Video Streams - part of media, but not part of Elemental package MediaConnect - reliable/secure transport service for live video (takes video from one source and send to securely sends to one/more destinations).
+* Interactive Video Service & Kinesis Video Streams - part of media, but not part of Elemental package MediaConnect - reliable/secure transport service for live video (takes video from one source and securely sends to one/more destinations).
 You create a flow to connect source with dest and choose:
 * transport protocol
 * type of encryption